thehouseplant/seancollins.io/content/posts/first-post.md

 ![](/img/09_forestry_dashboard-1.png#center)

-From the dashboard, click on your newly imported site and you will be met with a new dashboard to manage your site's content.
+From the dashboard, click on your newly imported site and you will be met with a new home to manage your site's content and a small guide to walk you through finishing the setup of your site, care of Forestry:

+IMAGE

+The main thing we'll want to configure is setting up media imports, which is a part of this guide.
+Feel free to step through it on your own, but for now let's click on **Settings -> Media** and configure the path for image uploads and image serving.
+Hugo has a few locations for storing this content, but I'd recommend going with a standard setup like this:

+IMAGE

+...

 #### Putting it All Together